Analytic inference with two-way clustering: Inference based on GMM estimators

 The proof of Theorem \ref{thm:GMM} can be found in the Supplemental Appendix.
-In line with Section~\ref{sec:main_results}, we could strengthen our pointwise results on GMMs to uniform ones, by basically imposing uniform versions of Assumptions~\ref{as:GMM_regul} and~\ref{as:GMM_main}.
+In line with Section~\ref{sec:scalar_expecs}, we could strengthen our pointwise results on GMMs to uniform ones, by basically imposing uniform versions of Assumptions~\ref{as:GMM_regul} and~\ref{as:GMM_main}.

-While Assumption \ref{as:GMM_regul} is a standard regularity assumption, Theorem \ref{thm:GMM} also relies on Assumption \ref{as:GMM_main}, which is not needed in an i.i.d. setup since it automatically holds in that case.
-The following example illustrates that without this assumption, the usual linear approximation based on $Y_{ij}=-B\left(J'\W J \right)^{-1} J'\W \psi_{ij}(\beta_0)$ may not be valid with twoway clustered data.
+While Assumption \ref{as:GMM_regul} is a standard regularity assumption, Theorem \ref{thm:GMM} also relies on Assumption \ref{as:GMM_main}.
+The following example illustrates that without this assumption, the usual linear approximation \eqref{eq:approx_theta} may not be valid with two-way clustered data.
 Note that this issue affects $\widehat{\theta}$ and is thus not specific to our inference method.